ClaerDev/coode/README.md

 ## 🚀 Features
 - User authentication with Clerk
 - Course browsing and purchase (Stripe integration)
-- Admin dashboard for courses and products
+- Admin dashboard for courses, products and sales
 - Caching and middleware setup
 - Responsive design with Shadcn + Tailwind CSS